SpeechOceanTech/Dolphin/README.md

 # Dolphin

 Dolphin is a multilingual, multitask ASR model jointly trained by DataoceanAI and Tsinghua University.
-It is trained on a large-scale dataset of 210,000 hours, which includes both DataoceanAI's proprietary datasets and open-source datasets.
+It supports 40 Eastern languages，and has been trained on a large-scale dataset of 210,000 hours, which includes both DataoceanAI's proprietary datasets and open-source datasets.
 The model can perform speech recognition and language identification.

 ## Approach